wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

-We will also extract the token **metadata** that will lookup in our **redis** store we set up earlier.
+We will also extract the token **metadata** that will lookup in our Redis store we set up earlier.
 To extract the token, we define the `ExtractTokenMetadata` function:

 ```
 func ExtractTokenMetadata(r *http.Request) (*AccessDetails, error) {